 I want to go talk to myself in front of the mirror until I’m sober again, but curiosity has gotten the better of me and pinned me down.
 No surprise there.

 ‘What’s so incredible about that?
 You gave us both a free night.
 I had every right to get out of your story and go to a bar.’

 He breaks into a hearty laugh.

 ‘You should have made me immortal, too.
 That would have been quite wonderful.
 I would have thanked you in every prayer.’

 ‘What for, Mia?
 You never take any risks.’

-‘Ah.
-Well, I could have at least been Golden Girl by now, don’t you think?
-The truth is that I’ve never even made it to the loving myself checkpoint.
-But you know that already.
-Do you like messed up girls like me?’
+‘Well, I could’ve at least been somebody by now, don’t you think?
+I haven’t even made it to the I love myself checkpoint yet.
+But you already know that.
+Do you like me like this?’

 ‘Come on.
 Do I sound like a living, breathing cliché?’

-‘I didn’t write anything like that,’ he finally says.
-‘Think about it, why in the world would I want to meet you in person in the first place?’
+‘No,’ he finally says.
+‘Think about it, why on earth would I even want to meet you in person?’